uwfiberlab/FM_Segmentation_DAS/paper.md

 * Goal to speed up process for this
 * state of the art

+* Most if not all papers talk about the discussion of dark fiber from the early papers.
+More papers discussing need for lit fiber sensing * Possibly, to show connect back to reason for utilizing this infrastructure*

+DAS allows for monitoring of geophysical occurances and acoustic signals propagating along the fiber-optic cable.
+Utilization of this monitoring allows for examination of mutliple different earth processes which include: analysis of total water content utilizing velocity variations in the near-surface (Dou et al., 2017),

 ## Data
 * for my section it will be the GCI Alaska data
 * describe cable location, dates used for cable, how much data